Stochastic tensor space feature theory with applications to robust machine learning: Methods

+\begin{remark} It is important to note that the hypothesis test for Theorem \ref{mls:theo3} does not require any extra knowledge such as independence or the distribution of the underlying signal.
+This is in contrast to traditional hypothesis tests. \end{remark}

-The separations between signals depend on several factors: i) The number of eigenfunctions $M$; ii) The accuracy of the computation of the eigenspace (dependent on availability of data); iii) The presence of noise in both signals.
+The separations between signals depend on several factors: i) the number of eigenfunctions $M$; ii) the accuracy of the computation of the eigenspace (dependent on availability of data); iii) The presence of noise in both signals.
 In many practical applications such as for gene expression data, $p$ will be large and $m$ relatively small.
-Thus, generally, if we extract $N_T$ samples from class $\bA$ to construct the multilevel filter, there is no guarantee that applying this filter to the remainder of the data we will yield near-zero values for coefficients.
-However, in general it is expected that the multilevel coefficients for class $\bA$ will be smaller than those for class $\bB$.
+Thus, generally, if we extract $N_T$ samples from class $\bA$ to construct the \corb{MOS} filter, there is no guarantee that applying this filter to the remainder of the data we will obtain near-zero values for coefficients.
+However, in general it is expected that the multilevel coefficients for class $\bA$ will be smaller than those for class $\bB$ due to Theorem \ref{mls:theo3}.
 In Figure \ref{MultilevelSVM} the classification training framework with respect to two classes of data is shown.
-Note the approach is general and can also apply to data from more novel data arising from complex topologies.
+Note that this approach is general and can additionally apply to data from more novel sources arising from complex topologies.

+We will test our algorithm on the ADNI dataset.
+Data used in the preparation of this article were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (\href{http://adni.loni.usc.edu}{adni.loni.usc.edu}).
+The ADNI was launched in 2003 as a public-private partnership, led by Principal Investigator Michael W. Weiner, MD.
+The primary goal of ADNI has been to test whether serial magnetic resonance imaging (MRI), positron emission tomography (PET), other biological markers, and clinical and neuropsychological assessment can be combined to measure the progression of mild cognitive impairment (MCI) and early Alzheimer’s disease (AD).